Tutorial

 We use a target's name to refer to the target.
 If you omit the name,

-it defaults to the name of the directory the BUILD
+it defaults to the name of the directory the BUILD file is in.

 You use names on the command line to specify which targets to operate on.

-files when one target refers to another,
+You also use names in BUILD files when one target refers to another,

-e.g. in dependencies
+e.g. in dependencies:

 dependencies